souvikb07/git-commands/README.md

 # Shows the log in a more consisted way with the graph for branching and merging
 lg = log --color --graph --pretty=format:'%Cred%h%Creset -%C(yellow)%d%Creset %s %Cgreen(%cr) %C(bold blue)<%an>%Creset' --abbrev-commit
 ```

-### Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push -u origin my-new-feature`
-5. Submit a pull request - cheers!